How to sell a service with uncertain outcomes: Characterizing profit-maximizing menus

+Note that, in general, more than one type can be a highest-revenue type.
+The following result implies that in the profit-maximizing menu, the highest-revenue types are never barred from using the realized outcome.

-\begin{proposition} Any IC menu with usage payments in $\bc{0,\infty}$ can be modified so that the contracts for the highest-revenue types have zero usage prices while remaining IC and weakly increasing seller profit. \end{proposition}
+\begin{proposition} Any IC menu with usage payments in $\bc{0,\infty}$ can be modified so that the contracts for the highest-revenue types have all usage prices equal to zero while remaining IC and weakly increasing seller profit. \end{proposition}